lparren/TheDOCDev/README.md

 - ore-supporting-linux-x86-64-1.5.1.zip
 - rstudio-server-rhel-1.3.1093-x86_64.rpm

-With all software in place login to the virtual machine and start the build script (OAS 5.5.0 is disabled by default)
+With all software in place login to the virtual machine and start the build script (only OAS 6.4.0 is enabled by default)
 ```
 /vagrant/scripts/build.sh
 ```